InduwaraGunasena/SNN-FPGA/README.md

 This project is a functional proof-of-concept, but there is plenty of room to scale.
 Here is how we plan to evolve the design:

-* **Parallelism (Multi-MAC)**
-Currently, the design uses a single Multiply-Accumulate (MAC) unit, which processes one weight at a time.
-This sequential bottleneck is the main reason for the 13.68 ms latency.
-In the future, we plan to implement 4 or 8 parallel MAC units.
-This would allow the system to process multiple weights simultaneously, linearly reducing the latency by 4x or 8x.
-This improvement is crucial if we want to process larger images or run the network at higher frame rates.

 * **Pipelining**
 In the current architecture, Layer 2 (Hidden $\to$ Output) sits idle until Layer 1 (Input $\to$ Hidden) has completely finished processing all neurons.
 Future iterations will introduce pipelining, allowing Layer 2 to begin processing the first neuron as soon as Layer 1 finishes it.
 This overlapping of execution stages would significantly increase the throughput of the system without requiring additional logic resources.